 From one day to the next, you may be breathing more freely and noticing that if you had indigestion, it seems to be improving.
 What’s going on?
-It’s simple: your baby is doing what it needs to do.
+At 35 weeks pregnant, it’s simple: your baby is doing what it needs to do.
 Clever girl, she has moved head downwards into your pelvis, giving your lungs and stomach a bit more space.
 In the last few weeks of your pregnancy you may have the feeling that your body is beginning to prepare for your little love’s birth.

 As their pregnancy winds down, some women wonder if they’ll even be able to breastfeed.
 Know that nursing a baby is the most natural thing in the world.
 Your little darling already knows exactly what to do, having already practiced sucking while in the womb.
 And if you ever have difficulty getting it off the ground, there’s loads of help around.
 Plus, mother’s milk is the best thing you can give your child, a real miracle of nature.
 What‘s more, your milk automatically adjusts to your baby’s needs.
 At the start of the meal, the milk is thin and watery so as to quench baby’s thirst.
 Then it gets thicker and richer to satisfy your baby’s appetite.
 If your child develops a bigger appetite, your body will quickly adjust and produce more milk.
 Amazing!